petecheslock/sensu-docker/README.md

 Dockerfile to Create a Sensu Server

+Grab the container from the docker index here.  https://index.docker.io/u/petecheslock/sensu/

 This is for testing only - SSL is not setup/configured for the server and clients.

 Port `15672` is where the rabbitmq management dashboard is running on (`un: sensu pw: mypass`)